felixlopz/hubrise-test-task/content/apps/smood/en/overview.md

 ## Description

-Smood provides home delivery services across 25 Swiss cities in Switzerland.
-Initially focused in meal delivery, expanded its offerings to include thousands of products across various categories, such as groceries, florists, wine shops, parapharmacies, beauty products, and more.
-This expansion has been made possible through partnerships with prominent local and national brands, including Migros, among others.
+Smood provides home delivery services across 25 cities in Switzerland.
+While initially focused on meal delivery, Smood has expanded its offerings to include thousands of products across various categories such as groceries, florists, wine shops, parapharmacies, beauty products, and more.
+This expansion has been made possible through partnerships with prominent local and national brands, including Migros.

-Committed to an ongoing process of social responsibility, Smood guarantees that all delivery staff are company employees.
-For better handling, orders are exclusively delivered by car.
+Committed to an ongoing process of social responsibility, Smood ensures that all delivery staff are company employees, and for optimal handling, orders are exclusively delivered by car.

-By partnering with Smood, stores can expand their customer base and increase their revenue.
-Smood manages all marketing and delivery operations, enabling partners to focus on operations.
+By partnering with Smood, stores can tap into a broader customer base and enjoy increased revenue.
+Smood takes care of all marketing and delivery operations, allowing partners to concentrate on their core business functions.

-Smood also offers a white-label delivery service called Dismatch, which is integrated with HubRise.
-For more information see our online documentation for [Dismatch](/apps/smood-dismatch).
-This service allows restaurants to externalise their deliveries.
+In addition to its standard services, Smood offers a white-label delivery service called Dismatch, integrated with HubRise.
+For more details, please consult our online documentation for [Dismatch](/apps/smood-dismatch).
+This service enables stores to outsource deliveries without inclusion into the Smood ordering platform, providing partners with further flexibility and efficiency.

 ## Integration Features